ore-project/ore-sdk/README.md

 The Ore SDK is a C++ library.
 It provides a simple API to parse, compile and translate Ore source files.
 There are three components in the Ore SDK: frontend, core and backend.

-# Development
+# Setup environment

-Developing of this repository requires a specific docker image.
+Building and further development of this repository is easier in a specific docker image.
 The according image may be downloaded from the Docker Hub with the following command:

 ```
 docker pull oreproject/ore:sdk-build
 ```

-This docker image contains all required dependencies & allows starting development out of the box.
+> Notice: This docker image contains all required dependencies & allows starting build & development out of the box.

-## Setup environment

 Use the following commands to run the docker container & the project configuration: